Frequently Asked Questions | Therapy with Kristy Leone, Art Therapist in Maryland

 I know that starting therapy can come with a lot of questions—that’s completely normal (especially for us overthinkers)!
 My goal is to create a space where you feel informed, supported, and excited about the process.
 Whether you're looking for guidance, creativity, or healing, I’m here to help make the experience accessible, meaningful, and tailored to your needs.

-here or contact me today to get a conversation going!
+Read more about my past work experience here or contact me today to get a conversation going!